 Some cultures have considered — and some alarmingly still do — that colostrum is useless or bad and should therefore be avoided.
 In these cases, babies have even been left for several hours, sometimes days, without eating anything at all or were fed with traditional preparations.

-But nothing could be further from the truth, since colostrum is a unique liquid gold, perfectly adapted to the specific needs of a newborn baby.
+But nothing could be further from the truth since colostrum is unique liquid gold, perfectly adapted to the specific needs of a newborn baby.

 Colostrum begins to appear between 12-16 weeks of pregnancy and sometimes its presence is visible, but sometimes not.
-Either way will not determine the course of the breastfeeding experience nor the amount of milk that the mother will have.
-It is more common to observe visible colostrum in a second pregnancy, because the breast will be more prepared after a first lactation.
+Either way will not determine the course of the breastfeeding experience nor the amount of milk the mother will have.
+It is more common to observe visible colostrum with a second child because the breast will be more prepared after the first lactation.

 When a baby is born, colostrum is all it needs.
-The first function of colostrum for the baby is protection and the second, nutrition.
+The first function of colostrum for the baby is to provide protection and the second is nutrition.
 Therefore, a baby should be taking in small amounts, 8 to 12 times a day, of colostrum for about 72 hours.